freth251/digital-garden/content/index.md

 ---
-title: 🌊
+title: 🌊🌳
 ---
 Hi. ሰላም

-Welcome to my digital garden, where I share my writings and projects I have worked on.
+Welcome to my digital garden!
+Here you can find my writings and projects I have worked on.

-Projects (✅: Done, ⏳: In Progress,🟡: Paused, ❌: Abandoned)
+Projects (✅: Done, ⏳: In Progress,🟡: Paused, ❌: Abandoned):

 | Name | Status |
 | ---- | ---- |